 - Changes in laws and/or tax regimes

 - Portfolio concentration

 - Emerging markets

 - Investing in A-Shares through Stock Connects

 - ESG Driven Investments

+- Real estate securities and REITs

 For a complete description of these risks, please refer to the KI(I)D(s) and to the chapter entitled "Principal Risks" below.
 This same chapter also describes the other risks linked to an investment into the Fund.